Learn how to keep a Christmas tree fresh longer. Luckily, there are several natural ways to help prolong the life of our

 2. Choose a long-lasting Christmas tree variety.

 In my area, almost all of the Christmas trees are of the fir variety.
-Fraser firs are the most popular, and with good reason.
+The Fraser fir is the most popular, and with good reason.
 The needles stay on for a long time and the trees are beautifully shaped.

 If you can’t find a fir, your next best bet is to buy a pine variety.
 Pine Christmas trees hold their needles well, too, though they don’t have quite the traditional Christmas tree aroma that fir trees do.

 The very last sort of tree you should buy if you’re looking for longevity is a spruce tree.
 My father specifically warns against Norway spruces, and all of my research backs that up.
 My mother tells a story of the only time she bought a spruce Christmas tree.
 It lost all of its needles and she had to replace it with a new tree a week before Christmas.
 Frustrating, right?

 (This is a great chart at pickyourownchristmastree.org if you’d like to learn more!)

 3. Wherever you go, choose the freshest tree you can find.

 I understand that I’m pretty lucky to have tons of Christmas tree farms to choose from, and that’s not the case everywhere in the country.
 No need to worry, though!
 You can still find a great tree at a normal Christmas tree lot.
 Here are a few tips for choosing fresh Christmas trees on a lot:

 - Buy the trees when they’ve just been shipped.
 This might mean buying your tree a little early, as soon as the trees have begun to be set out, or it might mean watching and waiting for a new shipment.